 From early electronic experiments to profiles, live performances and soundscapes, these recordings offer a glimpse into the vibrant world of music experimentation.
 Whether you're a curious listener, a fan of the unusual, or someone on a journey to discover new music, this collection invites you to experience rich and creative artists that have pushed music-making in bold new ways.

-March 8, 2015 - A group of internationally acclaimed rock artists are in St Paul this weekend for a unique new music collaboration.
-They are coming to perform with Helado Negro an electronic music group led by Roberto Carlos Lange.
-Euan Kerr reports.
+March 8, 2015 - MPR’s Euan Kerr reports on a group of internationally acclaimed rock artists visiting St. Paul for a unique new music collaboration sponsored by Saint Paul Chamber Orchestra’s Liquid Music Series.
+The musicians are coming to perform with Helado Negro, an electronic music group led by Roberto Carlos Lange.

-March 16, 2016 - Laurie Anderson who has been on the forefront of musical experimentation in the US for more than 40 years brings her new show to the Fitzgerald Theater in St Paul this weekend.
-How new is it?
+March 16, 2016 - MPR’s Euan Kerr interviews experimental composer and musician Laurie Anderson, who has been on the forefront of musical experimentation in the U.S. for more than 40 years.
+The two discuss the sounds, imagery, and juxtaposition.

-December 20, 2023 - Synthesizers are revolutionary instruments.
-These electronic devices use knobs, buttons and sliders to make different sounds — and you can hear them in all sorts of music, from pop to hip-hop.
+December 20, 2023 - Synthesizers are revolutionary instruments, using knobs, buttons, and sliders to make different sound.
+You can hear them in all sorts of music, from pop to hip-hop.
 But that wasn’t always the case.
+APM’s Forever Ago explores the history of these electronic devices.

 June 24, 2024 - MPR News host Angela Davis talks with two women local professional DJs, Brittany Wright and YASMEENAH.
 Companies, sports teams, families, and non-profit leaders hire them to plan music for events and get the party going.
 The program goes behind the scenes of the DJ world, from the gear they use to the secrets of reading the crowd.